 How Do You Save Money When You’re Broke?

 Let’s face it.
 Many Americans make a good paycheck but live a broke lifestyle.
 Jetskis and annual visits to Disneyland take a toll, but in fairness, so do ailing or special-needs loved-ones.

 First thing’s first.
 Control what you can control.
 If you have two car payments, downsize to one car and start using a bicycle or walking.
 You might have to move closer to a job or a parent who can help with childcare.

 You might have to take drastic steps like ditching cable TV, or, cutting your cell service down to a bare-bones data plan.
 You might have to forego taking an airplane to a resort for vacation and take a road trip instead.
 Dining out may have to take a back seat to preparing your meals.

 When you’re faced with a mountain of debt, there isn’t much room for savings.
 Still, if you’re fortunate enough to have an employer matching 401k, save at least up to the match to ensure you get those free matching dollars.

 Oh yes, and please cut up those high-interest credit cards.
 Replace your shopping habit with a zero-interest learning habit.
 Once you get those debts paid off and you’ve regained control of your finances, an occasional shopping trip is a healthy, normal activity.

-How much income you should save each month depends on several factors, most of which are in your control.
+How much of your income you should save depends on several factors, most of which are in your control.
 Even the most disciplined savers, learners, and achievers require time for their savings rates to grow.

 Some advice: Remember to have FUN while taking on this “project”.
 Ramping your savings rate can be an all-consuming marathon.
 It’s super easy to get wrapped up in the idea of early retirement while letting life slip by.
 Don’t make that regretful mistake.
 Just remember to prioritize relationships over Escalades and farmhouse sinks, and you’ll be just fine.